 An igloo is a dome-shaped house, usually built of blocks of solid snow.
-They were originally built by the Inuit, the indigenous people of the Arctic regions of Greenland, Canada and the United States.
+They were originally built by the Inuit, the indigenous people of the Arctic regions of Greenland, Canada, and the United States.
 They used to use whalebone and hides to insulate their homes.
 Stay in an igloo and you’ll wake up in awe as you take in the panoramic view that is sure to surround you.
-Despite popular belief, the inside of an igloo is not that cold!
+Despite popular belief, the inside of igloos is not that cold!
 Human heat quickly raises the temperature to more than 10°C. If you dress correctly, which is to say the normal clothing you’d wear while skiing, you’ll be just fine.
 Don’t expect to hit the beach if you’re staying in an igloo.
 Instead, prepare for some fun snowshoeing, skiing, snowmobiling or even dog sledding.

 There are no more accommodations that exactly fit your criteria.
 You can try broadening your search by changing some of the filters or move and zoom-out into the map to show more results.

 Accommodations without filters:

 Ooops! there are no results for your query

 Try with other city, county, country or change the dates